Persistence and Blueprint

 - pending interrupt state (if

-pause_for(...)was hit) resource_keys— the names of runtime resources expected on resume, but not the live values
+resource_keysandresource_requirements— the resources expected on resume, but not their live values

 What it does not capture: